Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Qwen3.6-27B: Replication on a Second Architecture

 \subsection{Summary of Best Operating Points}

-\Cref{tab:best_operating_points_qwen} reports the best operating points for Qwen3-32B in both all-token and response-token modes.
+\Cref{tab:best_operating_points_qwen} reports the best operating points for Qwen3.6-27B in both all-token and response-token modes.

-\paragraph{What generalizes across architectures.} The following findings hold for both Llama-3.3-70B and Qwen3-32B: (1)~all three steering methods restore alignment under malicious system prompts for both threat models; (2)~all-token steering consistently outperforms response-token steering; (3)~projection geometry determines method effectiveness: well-separated distributions (dismissiveness threat) enable all methods, while overlapping distributions (dishonesty threat) make threshold-based methods more sensitive; (4)~multi-turn steering maintains trait expression more stably than unsteered baselines.
+\paragraph{What generalizes across architectures.} The following findings hold for both Llama-3.3-70B and Qwen3.6-27B: (1)~all three steering methods restore alignment under malicious system prompts for both threat models; (2)~all-token steering consistently outperforms response-token steering; (3)~projection geometry determines method effectiveness: well-separated distributions (dismissiveness threat) enable all methods, while overlapping distributions (dishonesty threat) make threshold-based methods more sensitive; (4)~multi-turn steering maintains trait expression more stably than unsteered baselines.

-\paragraph{What is architecture-dependent.} Optimal layer positions differ substantially: Llama's optimal layers are at ${\sim}$29--43\% depth (layers 23--34/80), while Qwen's are at ${\sim}$64--70\% depth (layers 41--45/64).
+\paragraph{What is architecture-dependent.} Optimal layer positions differ substantially: Llama's optimal layers are at ${\sim}$29--40\% depth (layers 23--32/80), while Qwen3.6-27B's sit at ${\sim}$50\% depth (layer 32/64).
 Exact coefficient values at the best operating points also differ.
 This means that deployment of activation steering on a new model requires a layer sweep or validation-based layer selection, though the methodology itself transfers directly.

 \FloatBarrier